laneboysrc/nrf24l01-rc/stm32f1-nrf24l01-transmitter/doc/architecture.md

 * This implies that inputs are tagged (e.g. Aileron, Rudder, Elevator, Steering, Throttle, Gear, ST-Trim, ST-DR, TH-Hold ...) so that the mixer can read from the right values
 * An input may have multiple tags (Steering, Rudder) but each tag must only be assigned once
 * The inputs also have generic tags like A0, SW0... so that they can be used in mixers
-* Inputs may have 0..100 on one transmitter, and -100..0..100 on another one, i.e. they may be with our without center point!
+* Inputs may have 0..100 on one transmitter, and -100..0..100 on another one, i.e. they may be with or without center point!
 * If a mixer can not find its input, the input is considered value "0"
 * The direction is normalized: forward, more, right = positive; backward, less, left = negative

-* So the "mixer" describes the vehicle, but an input section describes the transmitter
+* So the "mixer" describes the vehicle, but the input section describes the transmitter
 * This should also allow us to extract "mixer" configurations from the 3XS model memory expansion EEPROM
 * The PB can change mixer configuration as well as hardware configuration

 * The nRF24 address can serve as a unique model identifier so that the PB can find the corresponding model in its memory

 * Trims have to be assigneable to a specific input.
 Trims may be either a pair of push-buttons (option: support a separate centering button?) or a potentiometer, or be mechanical (i.e. not existant from a software point-of-view).
-    - Note: output channels can have a trim too?!

 ## Overall architecture